 There is basically nothing more tedious than having 1-1 conversations with someone who is just waiting for the teacher to ask them question after question.
 It’s particularly bad if you have people who only give 1-2 word answers in return.
 The pressure is not on the student to keep the conversation going, it’s on the teacher.

 Another reason this option isn’t great is because the students usually don’t ask questions in this style of English speaking exam.
 You can design it so that they have to, but it’s not so easy to do.
 Then you also have the problem of when a student ask you a very personal question that you don’t want to answer (which they often will in Korea!).
 I just try to avoid this whenever possible.

 Don’t Like to Waste Your Time?

-Nobody likes wasting their time, in testing, lesson planning or doing admin.
+Nobody likes wasting their time, in testing, lesson planning or doing admin work.
 Here are ten tips that are going to save you a ton of time on all those things.
-Although the post is written for teaching in a Korean university, most of the principles are general enough to be applicable for a wide range of situations.
+Although this article is written for teaching in a Korean university, most of the principles are general enough to be applicable for a wide range of situations.

 Need Even More Useful ESL Teaching Stuff?

 ESL speaking activities and other useful stuff, delivered straight to your inbox each week.
 I promised to respect your privacy and will never share your email address with anyone for any reason.